Netflix-Skunkworks/UnrealValidationFramework/README.md

 <img src="/docs/images/UI.png" alt="Validation UI">

 ### 4.3 Workflow
-Drop down box which allows the user to select a specific workflow which we want to validate for.
+Drop down box which allows the user to select a specific workflow we want to run validations for.

 This filters the validations visible and runnable from the UI.